-- Specific facility requirements: - Minimum acreage
+- Specific facility requirements:

+- Minimum acreage

-See "Facilities Development" on page 25.
+- See "Facilities Development" on page 27

-• Accessibility; transportation needs and services
+- Accessibility; transportation needs and services

-See "Access, Circulation, & Transportation" on page 31.
+See "Access, Circulation, & Transportation" on page 35

-Supporting public facility and public service needs and the availability thereof

-See "Utilities & Infrastructure" on page 39.

-• Health and safety
+- Supporting public facility and public service needs and the availability thereof - See "Utilities & Infrastructure" on page 43 - Health and safety

-Behavioral Health is a primary function of the facility, See "Western State Hospital Goals" on page 19 for a description of care.

-For safety and security measures, refer to "Site Security" section
+Behavioral Health is a primary function of the facility, See "Western State Hospital Goals" on page 20 for a description of care.
+For safety and security measures, refer to "Site Security" on page 41

-• Site design
+- Site design

-See "Figure 13: Campus Framework Concept", "Figure 16: Master Plan Development" and "Open Space & Landscape" section.
+- See "Figure 14: Campus Framework Concept" on page 23, "Figure 17: Master Plan Development" on page 26 and ""Open Space & Landscape" on page 39.

-• Zoning of site
+- Zoning of site

-Public/Institutional.
-See Figure 9.
+Public/Institutional See Figure 9 on page 12

-• Availability of alternative sites; community-wide distribution of facilities.
+Availability of alternative sites; community-wide distribution of facilities

-For a discussion of site selection criteria, see the sub-section "Facility Siting" on page 19.
+For a discussion of site selection criteria, see "Facility Siting" on page $21\,$

-- Natural boundaries that determine routes and connections as described in "Hospital History" and illustrated in "Western State Hospital Lands"

-- Impacts of the facility:

-- Land use compatibility
+- Natural boundaries that determine routes and connections These are described in "Hospital History" on page 3 and illustrated in "Figure 9: Western State Hospital Lands" on page 12 - Impacts of the facility: - Land use compatibility